Exception occured while executing the controller. Check error logs for details.

 How we deal with abandoned vehicles

-• Remove vehicles in a dangerous condition within 24 hours
+• Take steps to remove dangerous vehicles within 24 hours

 Reporting untaxed vehicles